Guliba Florence Hakim

 The project aims to improve the living standards of the population in the Pochalla district.

-The project supports approximately 1,000 households in Pochalla in their livelihood and food sovereignty.
-In addition to individuals, the target group also includes farmers' groups and farming families.
-Special emphasis is placed on the needs of women and children.
+The project supports around 1,000 households in Pochalla in their livelihoods and food security.
+In addition to individuals, the target group includes farming groups and farming families.
+Particular emphasis is placed on the needs of women and children, especially schoolchildren.

 Mission 21